MostafaMaged/jumia-phonevalidator/README.md

  - Making sure that docker daemon is up and running.

 ## Running Steps:
- 1. Download customers-fe, customersinfo and docker-compose.yml in any directory
+ 1. Clone the repo in any directory
  2. Open cmd and cd to that directory and run this command **"docker-compose up --build"**

 ## Postman collection: